Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 - Feed the patron for far more than coins or fish would

 ### Corruption
-Upon feeding the patron an artifact, the player is offered a choice of three patron deals — permanent for their current life.
+Upon feeding the patron an artifact, the player is offered a choice of three patron deals, permanent for their current life.
 Each deal has a positive and a negative effect.
 Examples:

 | Positive | Negative |
 |---|---|